kiba/Writings/for_science/chp17_first_contact.md

 "Our intentions."

-"I like to think that there aren't any deceit.
+"I like to think that there aren't any deceit and that your people were geuine in their desire for peaceful technological, scientific, and cultural exchange.
 You have given us a very fair deal.
 More than a fair deal."

 "Well, I didn't do most of the negotiation.
 The Sidonians did.
 I wanted to ask.
 You are a full fledge huntsman from Beacon Academy?"